RyNo-Design/zmk-config-MicroGaming/zephyr/samples/sensor/max30101/README.rst

 Building and Running
 ********************

-This project configures the max30101 sensor on the :ref:`hexiwear` board to enable the green LED and measure the reflected light with a photodiode.
+This project configures the max30101 sensor on the :ref:`hexiwear_k64` board to enable the green LED and measure the reflected light with a photodiode.
 The raw ADC data prints to the console.
 Further processing (not included in this sample) is required to extract a heart rate signal from the light measurement.

 .. zephyr-app-commands::
    :zephyr-app: samples/sensor/max30101
-   :board: hexiwear/mk64f12
+   :board: hexiwear_k64
    :goals: build
    :compact: